 Professor Ping Sheng received his BS in physics from the California Institute of Technology and PhD in physics from Princeton University.
 He served as the Head of Department of Physics at the Hong Kong University of Science and Technology from 1999 to 2008 and is currently the Dr. William M W Mong Chair Professor of Nanoscience, a Fellow of the American Physical Society, and a Member of the Asia Pacific Academy of Materials.
 In 2002, he was awarded Technology Leader of the Year by the Sing Tao Group.
-He is the 2013 Brillouin Medal winner for his seminal contribution to locally resonant acoustic metamaterials and is awarded the Rolf Landauer Medal by the ETOPIM Society in 2018.
+He is the 2013 Brillouin Medal winner for his seminal contribution to locally resonant acoustic metamaterials and was awarded the Rolf Landauer Medal by the ETOPIM Society in 2018.
+Professor Sheng was elected to be a member of the Hong Kong Academy of Sciences in 2019, and in 2020 was given the title of Honorary Member and Fellow of the Hong Kong Physical Society.
 Professor Sheng has published over 410 refereed journal publications and presented over 290 keynotes or invited talks at international meetings and conferences.
 He also has 28 patents and is the author of a monograph on Wave Scattering, Localization, and Mesoscopic Phenomena (Springer, 2006).